fortu038/02_portfolio/README.md

 ## Description

-This project was done in order to display and better learn more adavnced aspects of CSS, such as flexbox, psuedo-classes, and psuedo-elemnts.
+This project was done in order to display knowledge of and apply more adavnced aspects of CSS, such as flexbox, psuedo-classes, and psuedo-elemnts.
 The website created acts as a portfolio for myself, containing sections about myself, examples of my work, my contact information, and my resume.